metagenlab/zDB/docs/setup/db_setup.rst

 DIVERS & TODO
 =============

+- [ ] only use lead_db to connect to db ==> facilitate switch from mysql to sqlite
+- [ ] orthology_identity table: remove orthogroup column, replace locus_tag by seqfeature_id
-- examples should not be hard coded (plot region, CT_013, K00024)
+- [ ] examples should not be hard coded (plot region, CT_013, K00024)
-- news should be more generic
+- [ ] news should be more generic
-- content of the database should be dyamically generated based on the config table
+- [ ] content of the database should be dyamically generated based on the config table
-- Circos plot: possibility to highligh BBH phylum (highlight_BBH= true)
+- [ ] Circos plot: possibility to highligh BBH phylum (highlight_BBH= true)
-- Taxnonomy circos plots
+- [ ] Taxnonomy circos plots

-- If we don’t want to load interpro annotation, add mandatory columns to orthology_detail
+- [ ] if we don’t want to load interpro annotation, add mandatory columns to orthology_detail
     - ALTER TABLE orthology_detail ADD TM varchar(10) DEFAULT 'n/a';
     - ALTER TABLE orthology_detail ADD SP varchar(10) DEFAULT 'n/a';